KinsonDigital/VelaptorDocs/README.md

 4. Create pull request.
 Please use [Early Pull Requests](https://medium.com/practical-blend/pull-request-first-f6bb667a9b6)
     - The first commit should be an empty commit with the message of `Start work for issue #<issue-number>`.
     - Please create the pull request in draft. 😀
 5. Perform your work.
-Make sure to test locally!!
+Make sure to test locally!
 6. Take the PR out of draft which will request a review.
     - Let a maintainer know that it is ready for review!